 Asia Pacific 1928: Jinan Incident

-Aided by the Guangxi clique, the Chinese Nationalists drove the Communists into the mountains.
+Aided by the Guangxi clique, the Chinese Nationalists drove the Communists into the mountains in late 1927.
 With the Communists out of the way, Chiang Kaishek was ready to resume his march on Beijing.
 However when he attacked the Fengtian clique, the Japanese intervened, expelling the Nationalists from the strategic city of Jinan.

 Treaty ports were towns opened to foreign trade by unequal treaties in China.
 Foreigners operating within treaty ports enjoyed extraterritoriality, being subject to their home country’s laws.
 Unlike concessions such as Hong Kong, these territories were not directly leased by the foreign powers and did not have sizable foreign garrisons.